bevyengine/bevy-website/content/news/2020-08-03-announcing-bevy/index.md

 ### Render Batching and Instancing

 Right now Bevy can render plenty fast for most use cases, but when it comes to rendering huge amounts of objects (tens of thousands) it isn't quite there yet.
 To accomplish that, we need to implement batching / instancing.
-Concepts can be defined a number of ways, but the general gist is that we will be grouping as much geometry and data into the smallest number of draw calls possible, while also reducing GPU state changes as much as possible.
-I think Bevy's data driven shader approach will make instancing implementation simple and extensible.
+These concepts can be defined in a number of ways, but the general gist is that we will be grouping as much geometry and data into the smallest number of draw calls possible, while also reducing GPU state changes as much as possible.
+I'm hoping Bevy's data driven shader approach will make the instancing implementation simple and extensible.

 ### Canvas